-Section 5.4 A table that shows your costs for a long-term (up to a 90-day) supply of a drug
+Section 5.4 A table that shows your costs for a long-term (90-day) supply of a drug

 For some drugs, you can get a long-term supply (also called an extended supply).
 A long-term supply is up to a 90-day supply.